 So, here are some ways you can make the most of your older material:

-- Think about approaching publishers and other artists’ managers with a view to getting your tracks covered by whoever the latest anodyne-but-chart-topping muppets are.
-You might be sitting on a track which might never be a hit for you but could sell millions for a reformed-tax-avoiding-and-ever-so-slightlier-hairier boy band.
+- Think about approaching publishers and other artists’ managers with a view to getting your tracks covered.
+You might be sitting on a track which might never be a hit for you but could sell millions for a boy band.

-- You could think about approaching games companies with an old track and ask them to have your tasteful and tender folk song form the background music to a violent shoot-em-up (OK, so maybe something a bit more electronic / upbeat might work a tad better for this particular suggestion).
+- You could think about approaching games companies with an old track and ask them to have your tasteful and tender folk song form the background music to a violent shoot-em-up.

 - You can give away your old material in exchange for email addresses or Facebook likes.
-This can be a really good way to build up a bigger database.
+This can be a really good way to build up a bigger mailing list.